Commercial Plumbing Services: What Businesses Need to Know

 General liability insurance typically provides $1-2 million in coverage for property damage and injuries occurring during work.
 Workers' compensation protects you from liability if contractors injure themselves on your property.
 Surety bonds, ranging from $10,000 to $25,000 depending on state requirements, provide financial recourse if contractors fail to complete work.

 Always request current certificates of insurance before work begins.
-Verify coverage amounts meet your property's needs—larger projects may require higher limits.
+Verify coverage amounts meet your property's needs, since larger projects may require higher limits.
 Some businesses add contractors as additional insured on policies during major projects for extra protection.
+Learn more about how to choose a qualified plumber and what credentials to verify.

 Smart Savings Made Simple!